michaltkaczyk/typing-speed-test/README.md

 # Typing Speed Test
-This repository is a simple typing spee test implemented in Python.
+This repository is a simple typing speed test implemented in Python.

 It is based on the YouTube video tutorial by Tech With Tim.
-The random sentences used come from the Random Word Generator page.
+The random sentences it uses come from the Random Word Generator page.

 ## Resources